Mercenary Llaelese Light Warjack

 Combos & Synergies

-It will perform admirably in a Llaelese Resistance led by Ashlynn army where it will have Pathfinder with a nice piece of rubble to hand out in, knockdown immunity and +1 to hit.
+It will perform admirably in a Llaelese Resistance led by Ashlynn army where it will have Pathfinder with a nice piece of rubble to hang out in, knockdown immunity and +1 to hit.
 You might see it with other Llaelese Resistance casters from time to time as well.

 Drawbacks and Downsides